 Make sure to avoid the following foods:

-Foods like almonds, jawbreakers, pizza crusts, crispy chips, raw carrots, anything that is going to require more force from your jaw to bite through.
+Try to avoid foods like almonds, jawbreakers, pizza crusts, crispy chips, raw carrots, anything that is going to require more force from your jaw to bite through.
 This can disrupt your orthodontics, damaging important wires and brackets.
-Instead of snacking on peanut brittle, opt for some soft serve, your teeth will thank you in the end.
-Make sure that after you eat you incorporate a strong brushing and flossing routine.
+Instead of snacking on peanut brittle, opt for some soft serve; your teeth will thank you in the end.
+Make sure that after you eat, you incorporate a strong brushing and flossing routine.

 Taffy is a no go.
-So are other candies, especially candy that is high in sugary or foods that come with a crunch.
+So are other candies, especially candy that is high in sugar or foods that come with a crunch.
 Avoid potato chips, and certainly, avoid peanut brittle.
-Do now chew on candy that you are meant to suck on.
-You’ll want to avoid hard candy like that at all cost anyway, anything that can get stuck in your brackets and wires, which will cause them to undergo stress and possibly even loosen.
+Do not chew on candy that you are meant to suck on.
+You’ll want to avoid hard candy like that at all cost anyway, as well as anything that can get stuck in your brackets and wires, which will cause them to undergo stress and possibly even loosen.
 Protect your orthodontics every step of the way.
 Gum is another thing you should avoid.
-At the very least opt for a sugar-free breath mint.
+Instead, opt for a sugar-free breath mint.

 Don’t chew on inedibles!

 This includes pens.
 Make sure that you don’t bite your fingernails or chew on other hard objects.
 Stay away from chewing on ice, too, which can also loosen your brackets and wiring.
 Ice is one of the most common culprits when it comes to damaged braces.
 We know that ice cubes might be welcome, especially when your teeth and gums are sensitive.
 Living with braces can often cause discomfort, and ice is right on time to provide pain relief.
 Just make sure that you’re not chewing on ice.
-You can also apply ice from the outside of the cheek, a back of frozen peas works nicely against your cheek and jaw area.
+Instead, apply ice from the outside of the cheek.
+A bag of frozen peas works nicely against your cheek and jaw area.